 Skipped lunch?
 We've got just the thing.
 Munch your way through delectable afternoon teas at the luxurious Georgian Assembly House (any Bridgerton fans out there?).
 Tuck into lashings of tea, dainty finger sandwiches and unlimited cakes, and add a glass or two of Champagne for an extra treat.
 During the summer months, you can even opt to take your tea on the House's lawn.
 Splendid!

 Browse the wonderful array of stalls in one of the largest permanent undercover markets in Europe.
 Found in the heart of the city, Norwich Market – best known for its colourfully striped canopy – is home to resident retailers selling everything from clothes and toys, to household goods and fresh meats.
 If you are also looking for boutiques and brand names, then check out the neighbouring Castle Mall or Intu Chapelfield.

-This award-winning hotel is said to be the oldest hotel in the UK, dating back over 800 years.
-Exuding charm, character and splendour, the Maid’s Head is known for its excellent customer service, top-notch food and cosy comfort.
-Its 84 bedrooms – some with period touches, others with a more contemporary elegance – are stylish and spacious, while the snug Jacobean bar is ideal for an after-dinner drink.
-Located in Tombland, the hotel is only minutes away from an array of upmarket restaurants, bars and boutique shops, making it a perfect base for exploring the city.
+This award-winning hotel is said to be the oldest hotel in the UK, and has seen many exciting guests walk through its dos - from the likes of Catherine of Aragon and Queen Elizabeth I to Admiral Lord Nelson.
+Exuding charm, character and splendour, the Maid’s Head Hotel is known for its excellent customer service, top-notch food and cosy, contemporary bedrooms.
+It's even got two rare Bentleys you can hire, and its own riverboat that hosts tours and afternoon tea sailings on the River Wensum.
+Located in the heart of the Cathedral Quarter, the hotel is only minutes away from an array of upmarket restaurants, boutique shops and the iconic Norwich Cathedral, making it a perfect base for exploring the city.